seemoo-lab/AirGuard/privacy-policy/en.md

 In case of consent, the app then sends anonymized data to our server, which is later analyzed and published as part of the study.
 With the help of this data, it is not possible for us to identify participants in the study.

-## Data collected
+## Data collection
 Unless you participate in the study, all data generated is stored only on your device and cannot be viewed by us.
-This includes the following data:
+This includes the following types of data:

 * Location data (if consented is given).
 * Found tracking device (e.g AirTags)